galaxyproject/training-material/topics/contributing/tutorials/reviewing/tutorial.md

 key_points:
     - "Contributions come in many forms, reviewing is one of them, we appreciate your input!"
     - "Everybody is invited to help with reviewing tutorials"
-    - "Travis CI is used for some automated testing, leaving you able to focus on the content of the tutorial"
+    - "GitHub is used for some automated testing, leaving you able to focus on the content of the tutorial"
     - "If you would like to review on a regular basis, consider volunteering to become a topic maintainer, we always need more help!"
 contributors:
   - shiltemann